kevmurray/bash-move-git-files-with-history/README.md

 **--target-branch=master**
 **--to-branch=master**
 Sets the name of the branch to move the files into.
 Defaults to the `--branch` value, which defaults to `master`.
 This branch will be created if it doesn't already exist.
 So if you typically use branch-based development practices (like Pull Requests), set this to the branch name you want to use for the feature.
 For example, in my workflow I would use something like:

 ```
-move-git-files-between-repos.sh \
+git-mv-with-history.sh \
     --source-repo=kevmurray/cheeta \
     --target-repo=kevmurray/animals \
     --target-dir=mammals/cats/cheeta \
     --target-branch=feature/ISSUE-123_migrate-cheeta-to-monorepo
 ```

 When done, the target repo will have this as the current branch and you can push it when you are ready.

 ## Issues

 **Copying files**
 There is currently no way (in this script) to copy just one file, it only works on directories.
 Although that should be possible, I have not needed to do that and haven't put any time into figuring it out.

 **Merging directories**